-Also, customers now sometimes lodge complaints through social media.
+Customers now sometimes lodge complaints through social media.
 Sun Life has a dedicated social media team that monitors comments on these platforms.
 Foresters generally tries to take the complaint off-line and resolve it through traditional channels.
 The fundamentals remain the same, which is to show compassion.

-It is important to look for trends in the complaints lodged, and if there are ongoing issues, these should be examined.
+It is important to look for trends in the complaints lodged, and if there are ongoing issues these should be examined.
 Digital means of resolving complaints are also gaining in importance.
 Anticipating customer needs is also an important way of attempting to avoid complaints.
 Another trend in the complaints field is the increasing tendency for the adult children of aging customers to advocate for their parents, sometimes doing so with a very limited knowledge of the insurance products they are complaining about.

-Panelists said that the pandemic has been a stress magnifier for complaints teams, who already work in a department that is stressful, by its very nature, to begin with.
-Foresters has therefore introduced new wellness programs for staff to help support them.
+Panelists said that the pandemic has been an issue for complaints teams, which is already a stressful department to work in.
+Foresters has introduced new wellness programs for staff to help support them.
 Sun Life emphasizes mental health and wellness, and also lets the team members help each other, although working at home has made some of these efforts more difficult.